charliey2/spark-docs/includes/abbreviations.md

 *[Read Only]: This member can only be read from, attempting to write to it will error

-*[Experimental]: This member is experimental and may not work as expected and is subject to change *[Hidden]: This member is not intended for widespread use and may be removed in the future without notice *[Deprecated]: This member is deprecated and should not be used in future work
+*[Experimental]: This member is experimental, it may not work as expected and is subject to change *[Hidden]: This member is not intended for widespread use and may be removed in the future without notice *[Deprecated]: This member is deprecated and should not be used in future work